dhcdht/KSImageNamed-Xcode/README.md

 # KSImageNamed-Xcode
 ---

+## Modify by this repo
+1. Merge Xcode results with the plugin results([code from this pull request](https://github.com/ksuther/KSImageNamed-Xcode/pull/6))
+2. Add image name completion support for *ImageWithName()

 ## What is this?

 Can't remember whether that image you just added to the project was called `button-separator-left` or `button-left-separator`?
 Now you don't have to, because this will autocomplete your `imageNamed:` calls like you'd expect.
 Just type in `[NSImage imageNamed:` or `[UIImage imageNamed:` and all the images in your project will conveniently appear in the autocomplete menu.
 You'll even get a handy preview of the image you're about to select.